creusot-rs/creusot/guide/src/shallow_model.md

-# Model
+# Shallow model

-You can give a custom _model_ to your type.
+You can implement the `@` operator for your type.
 To do that, you just implement the `creusot_contracts::ShallowModel` trait specifying the associated type `ShallowModelTy`.
-It can then be accessed with the `@` operator.

 For example, the following gives a spooky data type `MyPair<T, U>` a nice pair model.